Patuxent Wine Trail

 The Wine.
 The View.
 The Moment.
 Three essential ingredients that meld exquisitely to make Perigeaux Vineyards Winery an unforgettable addition to Maryland’s burgeoning wine scene.
 Perigeaux takes its name from a small village in France where Mark Flemming, one of the owners, lived and studied wine making.

 It’s hard to believe Port of Leonardtown has been with us for less than a decade, because in that time, they’ve quickly staked a name as one of the nation’s finest new wineries.
-Harnessing the growing power of a collective of Southern Maryland growers, Port of Leonardtown has made a habit of producing double-gold winners like their unforgettable Barbera Reserve 201 and mind-blowing Old Line Red, a wine truly worthy of Maryland’s Old Line mantel.
+Harnessing the growing power of a collective of Southern Maryland growers, Port of Leonardtown has made a habit of producing double-gold winners like their unforgettable Barbera Reserve 2015 and mind-blowing Old Line Red, a wine truly worthy of Maryland’s Old Line mantle.

 Spread luxuriously across 300 acres of ideal, Southern Maryland soil, a trip to Running Hare is one not soon to be forgotten.
 With its neo-Tuscan architecture, crisp whites, and rich, complex reds, a trip to Running Hare can feel like slipping into the Italian countryside.